 In São Paulo and to the south the climate has larger variations, with winter month temperatures often falling into the 40s and 50s.

 The Pantanal, Brazil’s tropical wetlands, receive the most rain, with high precipitation throughout most of the year.
 The average temperature in the Pantanal is in the upper 70s, though it can fluctuate widely and temperatures over 100 F have been recorded in the summer.
-The Pantanal has a so-called “dry season” from May to September, during which time there is less rainfall and the water levels recede somewhat.
+The Pantanal has a so-called “dry season” from April to October, during which time there is less rainfall and the water levels recede somewhat.
 There is flooding from November to March (the “wet season”).
 This is a year-round destination, though the experience changes with the weather.
 December, January and February are less-recommended months; while the landscape is beautiful at this time, mosquitoes are more abundant and there tends to be less wildlife.

 Iguacu has a sub-tropical climate, and is surrounded by rain forest, with temperatures varying from the 60s and 70s (June and July) up into the 80s and 90s (December and January).
 It is an area of high precipitation.
 The falls are generally active and impressive all year, but are at their heaviest in the summer months of December to March and their least heavy in the winter months of June to August.
 The chances of the falls being dry are remote no matter when you visit.
 It only happens every few years during major droughts.

 The Amazon receives the most rain, with high precipitation throughout most of the year (though relatively less in the “dry season” of approximately June through September), and temperatures consistently in the 80s and 90s.